Who is Peter Mandelson, and why have his Epstein ties shaken the British establishment?

 What happens now?

-His problems will not end there.
-The Metropolitan Police said Tuesday that it has launched an investigation into Mandelson for alleged offenses involving misconduct in public office, following the latest release of Epstein files by the US government.
+His problems won’t end there.
+The Metropolitan Police said Tuesday that it had launched an investigation into Mandelson for alleged offenses involving misconduct in public office, following the latest release of Epstein files by the US government.

 Brown said he has provided the Metropolitan Police with information relevant to its investigation of Mandelson’s communications with Epstein.
 The former prime minister said Mandelson’s alleged leaking of information to Epstein was “an inexcusable and unpatriotic act at a time when the whole government and country were attempting to address the global financial crisis that was damaging so many livelihoods.”